bew030/lyft-challenge/README.md

 **Conclusion**

 Overall, we were able to discover many valuable lessons from the data that was measured.
 However, there are a few points that are worth acknowledging.

-The data primarily consisted of rides within a three month period.
-This could greatly affect many things, the largest being the projected life time.
+The data primarily consisted of rides within a three month period which could greatly affect many things, the largest being the projected life time.
 We assumed that the ride dataset contained the full careers of drivers but this may not necessarily be true.
 In the future it would be useful to have information about a broader range of rides so that we can account items such as seasonal changes and general changes in driver behavior.

-Along with that
+We also strongly valued business quality and customer satisfaction, and while we used rider waiting time as a measure of business quality, there are many other measurements that could be used as well.
+Rider ratings and rider tip amounts would be a great way to measure the quality of drivers and could help us quantify business quality accurately.

+As the ride sharing industry grows, the impact Lyft has on the transportation industry and on drivers will grow with it.
+We believe that these points that we’ve discovered will not only help Lyft grow as a company but also ensure that the impact that Lyft has on its driver and the transportation industry is a positive one.

 # What's Next?

+We'd like to make some further improvements on coming up with actionable recommendations for the company.
+We mentioned the disparity between beginners and experienced drivers and a potential bonus to encourage drivers to encourage drivers to continue, but we'd like to incorporate some analytical methods to come up with a concrete amount for the bonus.

 # Badges
 [![GitHub issues](https://img.shields.io/github/issues/bew030/lyft-challenge?color=purple)](https://github.com/bew030/lyft-challenge/issues)